entrecode/visual-cms.core/readme.md

 ## High Level Visual CMS

-This is the new shit.
+This is the more elaborated version of Visual CMS.
-Our goal was to have basically the same "HTML in a JSON Structure", but with more constraints, more validation and type inheritance.
+It is basically the same old "HTML in a JSON Structure", but with more constraints, more validation and type inheritance.

 All entities in Visual CMS are Elements.